Resume Parsing API · Healthcare-grade

 Post-nominals, preserved

-“Jane Smith, RN, BSN, CCRN” → name cleanly split from every credential, in order, exactly as written.
+“Jane Smith, RN, BSN, CCRN” becomes a clean name split from every credential, in order, exactly as written.

 03